-These farewells should leave an imperishable souvenir in all these brave hearts.
+These farewells should leave an imperishable souvenir in all these braze hearts.
 Gradually this multitude silently quitted the large yard.
-The black soil of the road leading to to increase the surprising riches of the United the Dochart Pit echoed for the last time under the miner's feet, and silence succeeded the of the first. noisy life which had heretofore filled the Aberfoyle Mine.
+The black soil of the road leading to the Dochart Pit echoed for the last time under the miner's feet, and silence succeeded the noisy life which had heretofore filled the Aberfoyle Mine.